Exploring the role of accretion disk geometry in shaping black hole shadows: Imaging of Accretion Disks

 Specifically, this section systematically explores how the observed intensity profiles depend on the disk's inner radius $r_{\rm in}$ and half-opening angle $\psi_0$, which jointly characterize the size and thickness of the emitting region.
 We focus on two representative inclination angles of the observer: $\theta_0 = 20^\circ$ and $\theta_0 = 50^\circ$, which correspond roughly to the inferred viewing angles of M87*~\cite{EventHorizonTelescope:2019dse} and Sgr~A*~\citep{EventHorizonTelescope:2022wkp}, respectively.
 To further capture the physical nature of different accretion regimes, we adopt different motion of the flow for these two cases.
 For $\theta_0 = 20^\circ$, we choose $\kappa_{\rm ff} = 0.1$ and $\kappa_{\rm K} = 0.9$, representing a disk dominated by Keplerian rotation.
 For $\theta_0 = 50^\circ$, we take $\kappa_{\rm ff} = 0.5$ and $\kappa_{\rm K} = 0.1$, modeling a disk with a more significant contribution from advection-dominated accretion flows (ADAF).

-Moreover, we classify our results by opacity-into optically thin, optically thick, and partially optically thick regimes-to highlight the distinct radiative features of each.
+Moreover, we classify our results by opacity---into optically thin, optically thick, and partially optically thick regimes---to highlight the distinct radiative features of each.
 In summary, within the scope allowed by our computational resources, we have incorporated a wide range of parameters in an effort to gain a more comprehensive understanding of black hole imaging.